 Tiananmen Square, The Forbidden City & Qianmen St.

-After breakfast on day 3 you will visit Tiananmen Square and the Palace Museum, also known as the Forbidden City.
-Tiananmen Square is one of the largest squares in the world and has been the site of many historic rallies and protests.
-The square is home to many important buildings and monuments and is separated from the Forbidden City by Tiananmen Gate.
-The Forbidden City was the Chinese Imperial Palace during the Ming Dynasty and served as the home of emperors for almost 500 years.
+We’ll discover Tiananmen Square, one of the largest public spaces in the world, famous for its rallies and home to many important buildings and monuments.
+Let's see more as we step through the gates into the Forbidden City, which was the Chinese Imperial Palace during the Ming Dynasty and served as the home of emperors for almost 500 years.
 It is now under the charge of the Palace Museum and houses a huge collection of porcelain, paintings, jewels and sculptures.
-Impressive imperial gardens and some important shrines surround the site.
+Impressive imperial gardens and several shrines surround the site.

-In the afternoon you will visit Qianmen Street, which is one of the oldest pedestrian streets in China.
-This ornate shopping street has a mix of Chinese and Western shops and eateries, the most famous of which is Quanjude Chinese Restaurant, which sells over 2 million of its trademark Peking Roast Duck every year.
+After, we explore historic Qianmen Street.
+This ornate pedestrian avenue has a mix of Chinese and Western shops and eateries, the most famous of which is Quanjude Chinese Restaurant which sells over 2 million of its trademark Peking Roast Duck every year.

 The Great Wall, Jade Factory & Sacred Way

 This morning we discover The Great Wall, a Wonder of the World and a highlight for many on this tour.
 It dates back to the 7th century BC in certain sections and was built to protect the first unified Kingdom of China.
 The wall stretches for over 20,000 miles and we can enjoy a walk along part of it with our guide.